docopt/docopts/README.md

 cp docopts docopts.sh /usr/local/bin
 ```

-You are strongly encouraged to build your own binary.
-Find a local golang developper in whom you trust and ask her, in exchange for a beer or two, if she could build it for you. ;)
+You are strongly encouraged to build your own binary, which is easy once
+you have Go installed.
+Or find a local golang developer that you
+trust and ask her, in exchange for a beer or two, if she could build it for you. ;)

 ## Compiling

-Requires a directory to use as [Go workspace](https://golang.org/doc/code.html#Organization).
+Requires a directory to use as a [Go workspace](https://golang.org/doc/code.html#Organization),
+such as `~/gocode`.

 local build: